SilverLineFramework/silverline-account/tests/mqtt/README.md

 ## Debug Client JWT header, payload, and signature

+- A remote test of JWT structure can be assessed by pasting the JWT into the page at https://jwt.io.
 - A number of VS Code JWT Decoder plug ins can also help.
 We tried out [jflbr.jwt-decoder](https://marketplace.visualstudio.com/items?itemName=jflbr.jwt-decoder).
 - A local test of the payload can be shown via the helper JWT display script `show-jwt.sh`, using a file containing the JWT, or the full JWT:
   ```shell